 For instance, make sure that your bench won’t be doing when it heavily rains for three months per year.
 Besides, it is worthwhile to keep in mind that there are other factors that may influence the feasibility of the project: for example, sudden changes in the structure of the development team are likely to lead to modification of the project performance plan, which, in turn, may require slight changing the design of the product as well.

 Roasting snow in a furnace by matching the business requirements, technical specifications, and functional capabilities is a hard challenge but managing the issues of practicality and functionality allows making the first step.
-Obtaining a sufficient understanding of the business request, compartmentalizing the request into the administrable elements and drawing the plan of works is a key to successful aligning the customer’s needs and computational capacities.
+Obtaining a sufficient understanding of the business request, compartmentalizing the request into the administrable elements, and drawing the plan of works is a key to successfully aligning the customer’s needs and computational capacities.